 - request on services and terminals: starting harbor, destination and line

 - quick contacts: your name, your e-mail and you message, selected office

-If your request takes place in the context of an agreement to which you are a party, the legal basis of the collection of the aforementioned data is Art.
+If your request takes place in the context of an agreement to which you are a party or in order to take steps at your request prior to entering into a contract, the legal basis of the collection of the aforementioned data is Art.
 6 para.
 1 sentence 1 lit. b) GDPR.
 In other cases, namely requests in the context of a service provided for free, the legal basis is Art.
 6 para.
 1 sentence 1 lit. f) GDPR.
 If you contact us via the MACS website contact form, the legal basis for the use of your name, e-mail address and the selected office as well as the content of your message including voluntarily given information such as address and telephone is Art.
 6 para.
 1 sentence 1 lit. f) GDPR.